 Depending on how much/how little handing your young horse will have will depend on where it is kept (especially for the first few days).
 If unhandled or had minimal handling young horses will usually begin in the yards or roundpen then graduate to the arena then paddock.
 This is to ensure the risk of them being injured is kept to a minimum and they are therefore kept as safe as possible.
 Your horse will normally have its own yard or paddock, but if unsettled, we will check if you are comfortable for it to be put with another horse to help settle.

-As well as a personalised take-home ‘Handover Pack’ we also provide free follow-up email/phone support once your young horse goes home.
-There is also the opportunity to have on-going lessons and attend Groundwork Clinics to help you continue your young horse’s education - this is immensely beneficial and we recommend this whenever possible.
+As well as the handover session(s) we also provide free follow-up email/phone support once your young horse goes home.
+There is also the opportunity to have on-going private lessons and/or attend Groundwork Clinics to help you continue your young horse’s education - this is immensely beneficial and we recommend this whenever possible.

 QUESTIONS / BOOKINGS

 Please don’t hesitate to Contact Us if any of the above requires clarification, if you have any questions/queries or would like to make a booking.
 We can then provide details as to pricing and available spaces.